 The impact of the COVID-19 pandemic, together with ongoing challenges of conflict and climate, have set back the hard-won progress made to ensure everyone has enough to eat.

-Recent reports from the UN World Food Programme have projected that famine is “knocking on the door” for millions of families.
+Recent reports from the UN World Food Programme have projected that 2022 is "a year of unprecedented hunger".1

 Secure, reliable access to food is one of the basic building blocks that make it possible for people to lift themselves out of poverty.
 Even more than filling empty bellies, good nutrition paves the way for a whole host of flow-on benefits – things like better health, more reliable income and increased school attendance.
 That’s why community development projects related to food are among the most common activities supported by Tearfund.